Gabrimer/TheStarFestival/README.md

 ## Welcome to the Mushroom Kingdom!

-This mod was made with the intent of porting the Mushroom Kingdom map from **Super Mario Galaxy**, while also adding some overall changes to the moon as a whole.
+This mod was made with the intent of porting the Mushroom Kingdom map from **Super Mario Galaxy**, while also adding some overall changes to the moon/game as a whole.

 ### Includes:

 <details>
-	<summary>Potential spoilers for those who wish to go in blindly</summary>
+	<summary>Potential spoilers for those who wish to go in blindly:</summary>

-- 4 seperate entrances to the main building
+- 4 separate entrances to the main building
 	- The main entrance
 	- 2 common fire exits
 	- A warp pipe fire exit